Smart Compliance Platform

 The Work

-The main issue we were trying to solve was the fragmentation of the products and services.
-Could we bring together a platform that would provide a unified and consistent experience across the services.
-I looked closely at each service, finding common themes for tasks.
+The main issue we aimed to solve was the fragmentation of the products and services.
+Could we bring together a platform that would provide a unified and consistent experience across the services?
+I examined each service closely, identifying common task themes.

 More than Fragmentation

-With feedback from current products and research, we also learned our customers didn’t have a good idea of what to work on first.
-They couldn’t tell what actions might be more important or urgent than others.
+With feedback from users of current products and additional research, we also learned that our customers didn’t know what to prioritize.
+They couldn’t determine which actions were more important or urgent.
 We began to outline a system that could better inform decisions and drive action.

 Consistency

 Our goal was also to bring consistency to our flows and interactions.
-The applications previously created around the “Services” all had different interaction models.
-That meant customers had to learn 6 different ways to complete similar tasks.
-With the system designed for the Smart Compliance Platform, we were able to bring clarity and consistency to all the actions within the different services.
+The applications previously created around the ‘Services’ all had different interaction models, meaning customers had to learn six different ways to complete similar tasks.
+With the system designed for the Smart Compliance Platform, we brought clarity and consistency to all actions within the various services.

 Data Driven Interfaces

-After the high-level concept of the system was designed, it was time to get into the details of the individual page types of the system.
-We needed to design how the data across the services would drive the the system at the page level.
-We also needed to normalize data structures across the 6 services to get them to align with the new system model while allowing flexibility for the differences in the services.
+After designing the high-level concept of the system, we moved on to detailing the individual page types.
+We needed to determine how data across the services would drive the system at the page level.
+We also needed to normalize data structures across the six services to align them with the new system model, while allowing flexibility for their unique differences.

 Outcome & Results

-We successfully created one platform to combine six products.
-The new system provided much more transparency to tasks that needed to be done and which ones were the most import, something customers were asking for loudly.
-The launch of Smart Compliance was also a huge step for that segment of the company, it showed the success possible in transitioning to a Product Lead culture.
-That culture shift and the work that came afterwards was huge for ADP and it’s continued success in HR and Payroll software and services
+The new system provided much greater transparency into which tasks needed to be completed and which were the most important-something customers had been requesting.
+The launch of Smart Compliance was also a significant step for that segment of the company.
+It demonstrated the success possible in transitioning to a product-led culture.
+That culture shift, and the subsequent work, were instrumental for ADP and its continued success in HR and payroll software and services.

-• One platform to rule them all.
-All without hobbits being harmed and Sauron not returning to Middle Earth
+• One platform to rule them all-no hobbits were harmed, and Sauron did not return to Middle Earth.

 Close up of Erik in casual conversation